paymentscanada/api-toolkit/payments-rail-angular/docs/account_validation.md

 This can be used for several items, including account verification, and account fraud detection.

-When a user in on the account validation page, they are shown a short description a panel to enter the information and a panel that displays what is sent and received from the API.
+When a user in on the account validation page, they are shown a short description, a panel to enter the information and a panel that displays what is sent and received from the API.
 The user may enter any fake Financial Institution ID and Account Number.